Health and Safety Executive

 Procedure

-• Tell workers to avoid getting fluid or cleaning agents on their skin.
+• Avoid getting fluid or cleaning agents on skin

 Personal protective equipment (PPE)